AUTOMATIC1111/stable-diffusion-webui/Features.md

 Originally by: https://github.com/pharmapsychotic/clip-interrogator

-CLIP interrogator allows you to retrieve prompt from an image.
+CLIP interrogator allows you to retrieve the prompt from an image.
 The prompt won't allow you to reproduce this exact image (and sometimes it won't even be close), but it can be a good start.

 ![](images/CLIP-interrogate.png)

-The first time you run CLIP interrogator it will download few gigabytes of models.
+The first time you run CLIP interrogator it will download a few gigabytes of models.

 CLIP interrogator has two parts: one is a BLIP model that creates a text description from the picture.
 Other is a CLIP model that will pick few lines relevant to the picture out of a list.
 By default, there is only one list - a list of artists (from `artists.csv`).
-You can add more lists by doing the follwoing:
+You can add more lists by doing the following:

- - create `interrogate` directory in same place as web ui
+ - create `interrogate` directory in the same place as webui
  - put text files in it with a relevant description on each line

 For example of what text files to use, see https://github.com/pharmapsychotic/clip-interrogator/tree/main/data.
 In fact, you can just take files from there and use them - just skip artists.txt because you already have a list of artists in `artists.csv` (or use that too, who's going to stop you).
-Each file adds one line of text to final description.
+Each file adds one line of text to the final description.
-If you add ".top3." to filename, for example, `flavors.top3.txt`, three most relevant lines from this file will be added to the prompt (other numbers also work).
+If you add ".top3." to filename, for example, `flavors.top3.txt`, the three most relevant lines from this file will be added to the prompt (other numbers also work).

 There are settings relevant to this feature:
  - `Interrogate: keep models in VRAM` - do not unload Interrogate models from memory after using them.
 For users with a lot of VRAM.
  - `Interrogate: use artists from artists.csv` - adds artist from `artists.csv` when interrogating.
-Can be useful disable when you have your list of artists in `interrogate` directory
+Can be useful to disable when you have your list of artists in `interrogate` directory
  - `Interrogate: num_beams for BLIP` - parameter that affects how detailed descriptions from BLIP model are (the first part of generated prompt)
- - `Interrogate: minimum descripton length` - minimum length for BLIP model's text
+ - `Interrogate: minimum description length` - minimum length for BLIP model's text
  - `Interrogate: maximum descripton length` - maximum length for BLIP model's text
  - `Interrogate: maximum number of lines in text file` - interrogator will only consider this many first lines in a file.
-Set to 0, default is 1500, which is about as much as a 4GB videocard can handle.
+Set to 0, the default is 1500, which is about as much as a 4GB videocard can handle.

 # Prompt editing